firstdraft/appdev-lessons/lessons/ad2-getting-started.md

 We create the variable that the template wants, by just putting a blank brand new movie instance in it.
 We don't try to `.save` or call `.valid`, which means the validations don't get run.

-That means that when we render this template using the `MoviesController#new` action _or_ using the `MoviesController#create` action, the instance variable `@the_movie` is available.
+When we render this template using the `MoviesController#new` action _or_ using the `MoviesController#create` action, the instance variable `@the_movie` is available.
 When it is the empty `.new` instance, there are no errors to display and no values to prepoluate with, so those things in our form are just ignored.

-Sometimes you can't get away with that.
-You just gotta make two different templates.
-If they, if they diverge sufficiently, just make the two templates and do the two different archives and keep things simple.
-But for many cases, this works well.
-What do you think?
-Can you think of any questions here?
+You can't always use this hack.
+If the two forms diverge significantly, just make two templates and do the two different RCAVs to keep things simple.
+But, for many cases, this works well.

-Yeah.
-Could, could another, uh, method be adding the, the inputs that were [02:47:00] submitted to the query string, and then have the form by default just pull from the query string?
-Um, the immediate thing that jumps to my mind with that solution, if we just added them all to the query string, is we run into the same problems that caused us to switch to post in the first place, which query strings have a limit on the length.

-Hmm.
-So you can't have arbitrary long content.
-You can't have file uploads.
-You don't want sensitive information like passwords, cuz then it'll just be in person's URL when they're filling out the new form.
-So for [02:47:30] the same reason that we switched to post, I don't love that solution.
-The cooking solution was nice kind of, but that would also run into the problem of if there's a file load, cookies wouldn't work either.

 So yeah.
 Where is the, where are the values that the user input being held?
 Like how did it get here?
 Yeah, so the, the, the flow is, so I'm going to code it slash movies for the first time.
 It's blank form.
 [02:48:00] Now, when I fill out one of these and I click create, it goes into the create action, right?
 So the, the form sends me here with all the info in the pr slash we instantiated a movie and then we assign all the values to the movie object.